 Before we go…

 The bonding, the snuggles, the giggles!
 Being a pet parent is remarkable, isn’t it?
 Pets contribute so much to our lives.
 The connection that Iowa pet parents have with their furry companions is real.
 In fact, an Iowa State University study has found that cancer research in pets is beneficial to humans and vice versa.
 Our furry best friends don’t only offer unconditional love and companionship, they are even our best research partners.
-Of course, our pets are important to us, but vet bills can really gnaw at our pocketbooks, which is why more and more pet parents have decided that pet insurance is right for them.
+Of course, our pets are important to us, but vet bills can really gnaw at our pocketbooks, which is why more and more pet parents have decided that dog health insurance or cat health insurance is right for them.